ke1echi/MintChallengeRepo/README.md

-With a simple clone you have it running on your mac/iphone, enjoy :blush:
+With a simple clone you have it running on your mac/iphone, enjoy :thumbsup: